 Once permanent accommodation has been found, the usual transport policy will apply.
+Parents/carers may want to consider school placements and how a child chill travel to and from school following their move into permanent accommodation.
 See section 3 for further information.